turtlshell/Compare-FileHash/README.md

 <a name="contribution"></a>
 ## Contribution

-Contributions and issues are welcome.
+Contributions/issues are welcome.
 I will consider feature requests if I like your idea and I feel it has a strong use-case.
 Feel free to check the [issues page](https://github.com/turtlshell/Compare-FileHash/issues) if you want to contribute.

 Drop a ⭐️ if you found this useful!